Joe0x7F/MCP9701A/README.md

 Vout ~= 0.871 Volts

+# Limitations to the characteristic equation

 # Warning

-The TMP35/TMP36/TMP37 is an unpredictable prooduct.
+The TMP35/TMP36/TMP37 is an unpredictable product.
 I recommend against ever using it.

 See https://github.com/Joe0x7F/TMP36.